-DG's federal funding is considered an exchange transaction and is subject to contractual restrictions, which must be met through incurring qualifying expenses for particular programs.
+DG's federal funding is considered an exchange transaction and is subject to contractual restrictions which must be met through incurring qualifying expenses for particular programs.
 Revenue is recorded to the extent that related expenses are incurred in compliance with the criteria stipulated in the agreements.

 Grants received by DG are considered contributions and are restricted by donor stipulations that limit the use of the donated assets.
 These grants are recognized as revenue when they are received.
+Any grants that have been unconditionally promised and for which amounts have not been received as of year-end are included in grants and contracts receivable in the accompanying Statements of Financial Position.

 Contracts are considered exchange transactions and are recorded as unrestricted revenue as reimbursable costs are incurred or on a percentage of completion of project milestones (if a fixed price agreement).
+Revenue recognized on contracts for which billings have not been billed or received as of year-end is included in grants and contracts receivable in the accompanying Statements of Financial Position.
 Contract funding received in advance of incurring the related expenses is recorded as deferred revenue in the accompanying Statements of Financial Position.

-Other exchange transactions include rental income and other income.
-Rental income is recognized over time, over the life of the agreement(s).
+Other exchange transactions include rental income (or loss) and other income.
+Refer to rental income (or loss) referenced in Note 8.
 Other income is recognized at a point in time, when received.